pulsar-edit/documentation/docs/getting-started/installing-pulsar.md

 ### Rolling release

 The rolling release of Pulsar is bleeding-edge, containing the newest changes possible as soon as they are added to Pulsar.
-Every pull request that's merged to Pulsar’s `master` branch results in a new rolling release being created automatically by our CI.
+Every pull request that’s merged to Pulsar’s `master` branch results in a new rolling release being created automatically by our CI.
 For this reason, rolling releases do not occur on a set schedule.

 The rolling release is equivalent to a “nightly” or “canary” release.
 They can sometimes deliver bug fixes faster than possible from regular releases, and they give the community a chance to provide feedback to changes before they become more widely available.